Chromosome Analysis, Hematologic Disorders, Blood

 Method Description Describes how the test is performed and provides a method-specific reference

 A cell count is performed to establish a plating volume.
 Based on the cell count, a corresponding volume of blood is added to 2 culture flasks containing culture medium and incubated for 24 to 48 hours at 37 degrees C. In the harvest process, the cells are exposed to colcemid and a hypotonic solution, and fixed with glacial acetic acid and methanol.
-Metaphase cells are dropped onto microscope slides and are routinely stained by G-banding, but other staining methods are employed as needed.
+Metaphase cells are dropped onto microscope slides and are restained by G-banding.
+Other staining methods are employed as needed.
 Twenty metaphases are usually examined.
-However, if a clone is suspected, but not confirmed within 20 metaphases, 30 metaphases will be analyzed.
+If a clone is suspected, but not confirmed within 20 metaphases, 30 metaphases will be analyzed.
 Minimal evidence for the presence of an abnormal clone is defined as 2 or more metaphases with the same structural abnormality or chromosome gain (trisomy), or 3 or more metaphases lacking the same chromosome.
 All cells analyzed are captured using a computerized imaging system, and 1 or more karyograms from each clone are prepared to document the abnormality and to permit systematic interpretation of the anomalies.(Unpublished Mayo method)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.

 Samples processed Monday through Sunday.
 Results reported Monday through Friday, 8 a.m.-5 p.m.
 CST.